Ivan1248/obsidian-selective-publisher/README.md

 - Filtering of notes based on tags, frontmatter, paths, or content.
 - Committing and pushing to a target Git repository.
 - Review of changed files (added, modified, deleted) before publishing.
+-

 ## Requirements

 - Obsidian v0.15.0+
 - Git installed and configured locally.
 - A local clone of target remote repository.
+The repository can contain static site generation workflows such as [Quartz v4](https://github.com/jackyzha0/quartz).

 ## Installation